Governance & Strategy · for leaders & councils

 UK businesses face real regulatory exposure.
 The ICO enforces GDPR Article 22 protections against fully automated decision-making.
 The EU AI Act applies to UK organisations trading in Europe.
-Enforcement actions happen.
-Fines accumulate.
+Enforcement actions happen and fines accumulate.

 - Board-approved AI usage policy for all staff and contractors